 If you’re fed up with playing Russian roulette with prescriptions, taking migraine medications that don’t work, and continuously struggling with chronic headaches, I’m here to tell you there is hope!

-Migraine headaches are a very severe form of headache, and they’re accompanied by a number of symptoms.
+Migraine headaches in Tupelo are a very severe form of headache, and they’re accompanied by a number of symptoms.
 Commonly referred to as the migraine syndrome, sufferers typically experience dizziness, muscle contraction, vision problems, aura, swelling, redness, tearing of the eyes, irritably, nausea, constipation, vomiting, or diarrhea.

 The symptoms usual precede the migraine, while the migraine itself may last anywhere from minutes to days.
 The pain is commonly felt in the area of the temple, however it can also be present in the neck, face and head.
 The severity of the pain itself can range from minimal to excruciating.